Logo Shabtirologia

 Introduction to shabtirology.com

-This website focuses on the monographic study of shabtis, not from a general perspective, but exclusively on previously unpublished pieces.
+This website focuses on the monographic study of shabtis—not from a general perspective, but exclusively based on previously unpublished pieces.
 All of them belong to private collections and museums, and their geographical scope is initially limited to Spain.
-These are pieces that are not normally accessible to the public: shabtis unknown to most people.
+These are pieces that are not usually accessible to the public: shabtis unknown to most people.

-The main objective is to make previously unpublished material available to all those interested in and studying the discipline.
-Figuratively speaking, the aim is to offer these statuettes the opportunity to emerge from anonymity and become publicly known, through a platform open to any author who wishes to share and showcase their collection, thus contributing to the progressive enrichment of the field.
+The primary objective is to make previously unpublished material available to anyone interested in or studying the discipline.
+Figuratively speaking, the aim is to offer these statuettes the chance to emerge from obscurity and gain public recognition through a platform open to any author wishing to share and showcase their collection, thereby contributing to the progressive enrichment of the field of study.

 Shabtirology